Dolly Parton announces new baking collection items

 Parton announced the new items on Tuesday on social media.
-The new items include mixes for sweet cornbread, buttermilk biscuits, caramel turtle brownies and fudge brownies.
+The new items include mixes for sweet cornbread, buttermilk biscuits, caramel turtle brownies and fudge brownies, WATE reports.

 While you can use any of the mixes as they are, the company has also included Dolly’s recipes on its website to take it to the next level.
 Fans can make peanut butter skillet brownie sundaes, pecan pie brownies, jalapeno cornbread, and cheddar and chive biscuits.